enactjs/samples/pattern-virtuallist-redux-channeledit/README.md

 ```

 But what happens when our list grows to a very large amount?
-If we have 1000 channels, then we're looking at up to 1000 pieces of data every time when we just need to access 1 specific piece.
+If we have 1000 channels, then we're looking at up to 1000 pieces of data every time, when we just need to access 1 specific piece.

 **Problem 2: Sending out too much data to components**